 Something went wrong?
 You need help?
 No worries, we will help!

 If you want to get started using Pico, please refer to Pico's user docs.
 You can find officially supported plugins and themes on Pico's website.
 A greater choice of third-party plugins and themes can be found in Pico's wiki on the plugins or themes pages respectively.
 If you want to create your own plugin or theme, please refer to the “Getting Help as a developer” section of Pico's docs.

-When the docs can’t answer your question, you can get help by either joining us on #picocms on Freenode IRC (logs), or by creating a new thread on Nextcloud Help.
+When the docs cannot answer your question, you can get help by either joining us on #picocms on Libera.Chat (logs), or by creating a new thread on Nextcloud Help.
 When you’re experiencing problems with Pico CMS for Nextcloud, please don’t hesitate to create a new Issue on GitHub.
 Concerning problems with Pico, open a new Issue on Pico's GitHub repository.
 If you have problems with plugins or themes, please refer to the website of the developer of this plugin or theme.

 Before creating a new Issue, please make sure the problem wasn’t reported yet using GitHubs search engine on both the

 picocms/Pico repos, as well as the search of Nextcloud Help.
-Please describe your issue as clear as possible and always include the version of Pico CMS for Nextcloud you’re using.
+Please describe your issue as clear as possible and always include the exact error message (if any) as well as all related messages in Nextcloud's logs.
+Also include the exact Nextcloud version and the version of Pico CMS for Nextcloud you’re using.
 Provided that you’re using custom plugins and/or themes, include a list of them too.
 We need information about the actual and expected behavior , the steps to reproduce the problem, and what steps you have taken to resolve the problem by yourself (i.e. your own troubleshooting).